Social Security: The “Third Rail” No More

 I remember the signs along the tracks that read: “Danger!
 Do Not Touch Third Rail.”
 The Boston Globe would intermittently run stories of unfortunate souls (often intoxicated students) who had been killed in grisly fashion because of contact with the electrified third rail.

-These college memories have resurfaced in recent days, as I watch members in Congress gear up to slash Social Security.
+These college memories have resurfaced in recent days, as I watch the White House and members of Congress gear up to slash Social Security.

 No longer.
 Among the many political norms shattered since the presidential election of 2016 has been the notion that Social Security is untouchable.
 For those lacking a strong investment portfolio, it doesn’t bode well.